 If we move back to the UK, I’d love to try and find a specialist that has more experience of PMS to see if I can get more information on it and make a more informed decision about all of the different medication options.

 You mentioned medication and counselling.
-Are there other things that are really important for you to keep on top of to help with your mental health?
+Are there other things that are really important for you to keep on top of to help with your mental health and living with depression?

 When I find things difficult, I think: what are my techniques to deal with this?

 I can’t be on social media before my period, because I spiral into feeling like I’m not being involved in stuff, which is not true – I have an amazing group of friends here.